mgoldcoin/mgold/en/technical-details/sponsored-fee.md

 * `assetFee` - a fee in asset from transaction
 * `feeUnit` - for sponsorship is equal to 100000
 * `sponsorship` - the `minSponsoredAssetFee` value from Sponsored Fee Transaction for this asset

+But the total **block fee** for the block with sponsored transactions can be computed as the sum of transactions **only with the fee in WAVES**.
+For example, if we have the block with only sponsored transactions, a fee for this block will be equal to 0.

 ### API